 At check-in one Custom Declaration form per family will be handed out and must be filled-in before entering the U.S. pre-clearance facility.
 After checking-in proceed to the Aruba Immigration where you must present your travels documents as well as the Aruba Immigration card filled-out upon arrival.
 After passing the Aruba Immigration you will need to pick up your baggage (which you would have dropped off during check-in) and go to the U.S. Customs & Border Protection facility.
 A uniformed U.S. Customs and Border Protection official will then run a computer check and take your Customs Declaration form.
 Once the official clears you to pass through, you place your baggage on a conveyor that gets it onto your plane.
 You then clear security, and walk to your gate.
 You arrive back in the United States as a domestic passenger and walk off the flight as if you were arriving from any other point in the US.

-The departure tax (passenger facility charge) is normally included in your ticket price, but it would be recommended to double check this with your airline.
-In case the departure tax is not included in your ticket price:
+The departure tax (passenger facility charge) is normally included in your ticket price, but it would be recommended to double-check this with your airline or contact the Aruba Airport.

 To and from the airport

 There are several ways to get to and from the airport.
 These are the most popular options: